geekychef

 To make the rye croutons:

-2. In a large bowl, combine the bread, olive oil, butter, salt and pepper.
-Stir around, making sure the bread pieces are coated.
+2. In a large bowl, combine the bread cubes, olive oil, butter, salt, pepper, dried thyme (or rosemary), and garlic powder (if using).
+Stir to ensure the bread pieces are evenly coated.

-3. Spread the bread cubes out on a sheet pan, giving them plenty of space in between.
+3. Spread the bread cubes out in a single layer on a sheet pan, giving them plenty of space for even baking.

-4. Bake the bread cubes for about 10 minutes, or until slightly golden brown and crisp.
+4. Bake for about 10-12 minutes, or until golden brown and crispy.
+Keep an eye on them to prevent burning.
+Set aside.

 Yennefer 1551859328954314846